This Day In Writing History

 Despite their dark and sometimes gruesome nature, the Grimms' Fairy Tales remain an all-time classic work of literature, inspiring generations of writers.

-Though his brother remained a lifelong bachelor, Wilhelm Grimm was married in 1825 to his girlfriend, Henriette "Dortchen" Wild.
-They had four children, their firstborn son named after his uncle Jacob.
+Though his older brother remained a lifelong bachelor, Wilhelm Grimm married his girlfriend, Henriette "Dortchen" Wild, in 1825.
+She bore him four children.
+Their firstborn son was named after his uncle Jacob.

 In addition to the fairy tales he compiled with his brother, Wilhelm published three books under his own name, a collection of old Danish folk songs, a study of German runes, and a study of German folk legends.
 (The Grimms' Fairy Tales were also criticized as being "not German enough.")

 Wilhelm and Jacob Grimm later became professors at the University of Gottingen.
-They joined five of their colleagues to form the "Gottingen Seven," an activist group that protested against Ernst August, the King of Hanover, for his violations of the constitution.
+They joined five of their colleagues and formed the "Gottingen Seven," an activist group that protested against Ernst August, the King of Hanover, over his abrogation of the constitution.
 The King fired them all from the university.

 Wilhelm Grimm died of an infection in 1859.
 He was 73 years old.